 Coldwater - Protection is a very small town located in the state of Kansas.
 With a population of 1,655 people and just one neighborhood, Coldwater - Protection is the 193rd largest community in Kansas.
-Coldwater - Protection has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Coldwater - Protection has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Unlike some towns, Coldwater - Protection isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Coldwater - Protection are a mix of both white- and blue-collar jobs.
 Overall, Coldwater - Protection is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Coldwater - Protection who work in management occupations (22.83%), office and administrative support (8.80%), and teaching (7.13%).